EmanuelMdz/ghostdm-releases/README.md

-# ainnovate-outbound-releases
+# ghostdm-releases
-Download Ainnovate Outbound for Windows
+Download GhostDM for Windows